Org-Mode Publishing Static Site Generation

 To handle the headers and footers of the site, I defined the following function to read in, now modified versions of, the previous header and footer HTML content.

-"Read template contents from FILENAME."
+(defun read-template (filename) "Read template contents from FILENAME." (with-temp-buffer (insert-file-contents filename) (buffer-string)))

 Then, this function can be used to load in the content of the template files: